Are infographics overrated?

 So why do I occasionally come across articles stating that the infographic is a passing fad, and marketers should avoid using them for reasons varying from their questionable SEO value to their dated appearance?

-The backlash against infographics, beyond the hipster tendency to reject things that are popular, is fueled by the fact that they are often not done well.
+The backlash against infographics is fueled by the fact that they are often not done well.
 But that shouldn’t deter people from creating good ones.

 There are numerous reasons to use well-executed infographics.
 Adweek’s Super Ultra Mega Meta Infographic on Infographics contains helpful insights like 20 percent of text is not remembered, or infographics are 30 times more likely to be read than a text article.
 Even if the research that produced those stats is only half true, it’s worth paying attention to it.